2008 Nepalese Constituent Assembly election: Background

 Ahead of the election, the Rastriya Prajatantra Party Nepal party sought to form a front of royalist parties.
 Another monarchist alliance, Samyukta Samabeshi Morcha, was also formed before the election.

 An estimated 60% of the 17.6 million voters cast ballots, many of them lining up before dawn outside the 20,000 polling stations.
 The election of the 601-seat Constituent Assembly to write a new constitution was touted as the cornerstone of a 2006 peace deal struck with the Maoists-rebels, ending the Nepali Civil War in 2006 that forced Nepal's king Gyanendra to cede power, which he had seized in the year 2005.
 The election held great symbolic value for many in the impoverished Himalayan nation, where 60% of the 27 million people are under age 35 and many voted for the first time.

 The Maoists left the interim government on 18 September 2007, citing the non-fulfillment of their demands (which included declaration of a republic before the elections).
 They stated they would launch street protests in favour of a republic and to ensure the elections will be held, but would also keep to the ceasefire.
 The Prime Minister stated that declaring a republic through the interim parliament would lack legitimacy.
 According to some analysts, the Maoists were worried that they lack support and were trying to avoid suffering an embarrassing election defeat at the polls.

 On 26 September 2007, the Nepali Congress abandoned its tacit support for a constitutional monarchy and called on the Constituent Assembly to call for the monarch's abdication.
 The nomination deadline was extended on 30 September 2007 upon the request of the Seven Party Alliance.

 The United Nations Security Council on 26 October 2007 called for the election to be held before the end of 2007.

 An agreement with the United Democratic Madhesi Front was reached on 28 February 2008, thus ending their general strike.
 The agreement also included a provision increasing the proportion of seats reserved for the Madhesi minority from 20% to 30%.
-Furthermore, the parties were allowed to file for the election with an additional deadline set; the constituent parties of the United Madhesi Democratic Front (Madhesi Jana Adhikar Forum, Tarai-Madhesh Loktantrik Party, Sadbhavana Party) did so, as well as some others (including the Anandisingh Devi-led NSP(A), Nepal Samyabadi Dal, Rastriya Janashakti Party – who had stated they would boycott the election unless the Madhesi issue was resolved –, Nawa Janabadi Morcha, Nepali Rastriya Janabhavana Party, Rastriya Bikas Party and Rastrabadi Yuba Morcha).
+Furthermore, the parties were allowed to file for the election with an additional deadline set; the constituent parties of the United Madhesi Democratic Front (Madhesi Jana Adhikar Forum, Terai Madhesh Loktantrik Party, Sadbhavana Party) did so, as well as some others (including the Anandisingh Devi-led NSP(A), Nepal Samyabadi Dal, Rastriya Janashakti Party – who had stated they would boycott the election unless the Madhesi issue was resolved –, Nawa Janabadi Morcha, Nepali Rastriya Janabhavana Party, Rastriya Bikas Party and Rastrabadi Yuba Morcha).